slowernews/wisdom-tldr/README.md

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*

-> *'It is difficult to get a man to understand something, when his salary depends on his not understanding it.' -- Upton Sinclair*

 ===
 ###On teamwork

-Keep your friends for friendship, but work with the skilled and competent.

-> *'If you're the smartest in the room, you're in the wrong room.'*

-> *'Nobody wants to be the best player in the band.'*

 > *'If you want to go fast, go alone.
 If you want to go far, go together.' -- African proverb*